 We noted in our previous blog post how secure the Bitcoin blockchain is and how nearly impossible it is to be attacked and hacked.
 This pandemic outbreak will necessarily force companies to invest more on in-house system securities to avoid a breach of data and blockchain security might just be what smaller and bigger sized companies need.
 Keeping in mind that cryptography is a core feature of blockchain making every system more secure by default, different types of blockchains might be used to serve different purposes.

 While open, public and permissionless blockchains are ideal for the security and the decentralization of data that are managed by a peer-to-peer network, private companies and organizations that require more control on their employees might resort to private and permissioned blockchains to allow access to only specific and selected staff to perform tasks and operations.
-On the contrary an open, public blockchain would enable transparency of operations and enable participants to read and verify information without anyone’s permission.
+On the contrary, an open, public blockchain would enable transparency of operations and enable participants to read and verify information without anyone’s permission.

 Using blockchain technology ensures that the data we share is verified and accepted to be correct by consensus, hence it cannot be modified without general agreement.
 When we allow businesses and organizations to store and manage sensitive data we are also increasing the risk that the data can be manipulated and changed without our consent.
 Blockchain does not allow that as it is immutable in nature and an append-only, distributed ledger.

 Both in private and public administration, the common way of ensuring that data does not get breached is by providing individual access to databases with the use of passwords and usernames.
 Passwords are combinations of letters, symbols, and numbers that can be cracked by modern computers in relatively short time spans.
 In a blockchain, the usage of both public and private keys triggers enhanced data security.
 Once encrypted, both the passcode and the private keys are necessary to unlock the information, so all the encrypted data can still be stolen but would be utterly useless to the thief.
-The blockchain principles of private keys controlled solely by the user opens up the opportunity to ditch usernames and passwords forever.
+The blockchain principles of private keys controlled solely by the user open up the opportunity to ditch usernames and passwords forever.

 Another important element is that the blockchain will just contain the hash values of that data, essentially the digital fingerprint of the original information.
 This way it would be impossible to know anything about the actual data and is a means of preventing original data from being compromised.

 Dubai, Estonia, Illinois in the USA, are all building their systems and administrative machines on the blockchain, meaning that implementing a smart working culture is also more likely thanks to the security that blockchain offers in data protection.
-Universities, institutions, and private organizations are all working towards the same goal, and working or studying from home is recognized as the only possible condition at current times.
+Universities, institutions, and private organizations are all working towards the same goal, and working or studying from home are recognized as the only possible condition at current times.
 The University of Nicosia embraced blockchain a long time ago, due to the recent events that have adjusted campus operations and learnings to a smart working/studying culture.
 Block.co, which is powered by the University of Nicosia, also offers services that help to make sensitive data more secure for private and public companies alike that can handle self-verifiable credentials through the blockchain.

 Who said that Technology has to be sexy, shiny, or expensive?
 If it works and has a positive impact on peoples’ lives on a personal and professional level why not embrace it?
 At Block.co we make it easy to issue, share, and verify documents in a secure and trusted environment by leveraging blockchain technology.
 The only thing you can blame us for is that you will not need the personal contact that often.
 But then again, with Coronavirus out there, perhaps this is the way forward!
 Stay safe, don’t trust, verify!How to securely verify documents in remote working conditions!
 Click To Tweet